chris1248/redis_asyncio/README.md

 3. Run the command `source venv/bin/activate`

 # How to run all the tests
+1. Run the command `redis-server`
-1. First build the code (see steps above)
+2. First build the code (see steps above)
-2. Run the command `make unit-tests`
+3. Run the command `make unit-tests`

 # Problem with tests:
 When running all the tests at one time using pytest, some will fail with errors that look like this: